 As a result of their breach, the attack occurred and causation can be established.
 The security company would be liable for any payments of medical expenses and other expenses due to their breach.
 Additionally, any payments made by Workers’ Compensation would be reimbursable by the security company through the process of subrogation.

 A Personal Injury Attorney Can Help Guide You Through This Process:

 If you were injured while at work, it is essential that you obtain full compensation for your injuries, medical expenses, loss of income, loss of future earning capacity, and many other damages that you would be entitled to.
-An experienced and qualified Dallas Personal Injury Lawyer can help you through this complicated process.
+The experienced and qualified Personal Injury Lawyers at Juan Hernandez Law P.C. can help you through this complicated process.
 It is recommended that you obtain a personal injury attorney at the earliest possible time while events are still fresh in your mind and while you are able to remember all the details of the incident that occurred.

 At Juan Hernandez Law, we can help you file the necessary claims and ensure that you receive all of the compensation to which you are entitled.
 If you have been mugged, assaulted, raped, or attacked while at work, it is critical that you contact one of our experienced Dallas workplace crime lawyers immediately.
 We will fight the tough fight—so you can focus on your recovery.
 Call us today for a FREE CONSULTATION.